RealVNF/common-utils/README.md

 To pass the information, we utilizes two data classes:
 * `SimulatorAction` to pass the scaling and placement to the environment.
 * `simulatorState` to report back the current State of the environment.

+## Load Balance algorithm

+Always returna equal distribution for all nodes and SFs.
+Places all SFs everywhere.

+## Shortest Path algorithm

+Based on network topology, SFC, and ingress nodes, calculates for each ingress node:
+* Puts 1st VNF on ingress, 2nd VNF on closest neighbor, 3rd VNF again on closest neighbor of 2nd VNF and so on.
+* Stores placement of VNFs and avoids placing 2 VNFs on the same node as long as possible.
+If all nodes are filled, continue placing a 2nd VNF on all nodes, but avoid placing 3 VNFs and so on.
+* Avoids nodes without any capacity at all (but ignores current utilization).

 ## Installation